-10. Online Safety
+13. Online Safety

 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.
+As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.